The Way Forward

 In the final stages of egg and sperm maturation, a process called genomic imprinting adjusts the activity of specific groups of genes that will go on to shape the character of the child yet to be conceived (Surani 2001; Reik and Walter 2001).
 This research suggests that what is going on in the lives of parents during the process of genomic imprinting has a profound influence on the mind and body of their child.
 Which is why the work of Verney and Weintraub (2002) has helped state what many of us would consider to be obvious, which is that parents do better when living in a calm and stable environment supported by family and friends and free of addictions.

-The magnificence of life is driven by something beautiful and it seems to us that when ‘it’ is in control life is magical and wonderful and when it is not the lottery of nightmares begins.
-We believe you are the ghost in the machine, the one who is reading, interpreting and understanding these words, the one behind the eyes, listening through the ears, speaking through the mouth.
+The magnificence of life is driven by something beautiful, and it seems to us that when ‘it’ is in control life is magical and wonderful, and when it is not the lottery of nightmares begins.
+We believe you are the ghost in the machine, the one who is reading, interpreting, and understanding these words, the one behind the eyes, listening through the ears, speaking through the mouth.
 The one who sits in the heart of the brain, juggling the colossal energy and phenomenal information that makes life at all levels possible.
 Why not try connecting with your ghost?
-In other words start listening to your heart, start honouring your truth and you may in fact find it’s not a ghost at all…… It is you.
+In other words, start listening to your heart, start honouring your truth and you may find it’s not a ghost at all… It is you.

 Good and Bad Vibes